kununu/testing-bundle/README.md

 // Creates and returns a Builder that you can use to do a PUT request public static function aPutRequest(): self;

+// Creates and returns a Builder that you can use to do a PATCH request public static function aPatchRequest(): self;

 // Set The Request parameters
 public function withParameters(array $parameters): self;